MustafayMustafa/sql-dependency-resolution/README.md

 Install using `pip install sql-dependency-resolver`

 ## Usage
-* import using `from resolver import DependencyResolver`
+* import using `from resolver import ViewDependencyResolver`
 * use `create_order` and `drop_order` to retrieve dependency ordering.(currently only views are supported).

 ## Caveats